Nathan22Miles/sile/lectionary/README.txt

 This is a process to make it reasonably efficient to create and typeset a tok ples Roman Catholic lectionary based on the PNG Tok Pisin Lectionary.

+It would be wise to discuss the project with the church hierarchy before doing this.
+I believe you will need an Imprimatur (approval) before you can distribute this to the churches.

+Elizabeth Vahey Smith worked on creating the initial control files to allow this.
+Marsha Relyea Miles did editing and refinement of these files.
+Nathan Miles wrote the typesetting software based on existing SILE tool by Simon Cozens.

 Paratext assembles the pieces of the lectionary for a year into a single file.
 The SILE program is used to do the typesetting.
 SILE is described here: http://www.sile-typesetter.org/what-is/index.html